Hbbmoussa/Flutter_mentalhealth_app/README.md

-# Flutter Class challenge one
+# MEST Class : flutter simple challenge

 This project is one of our Flutter class simple challenge at mest.